• giancarlostoro a year ago

 Price is related to production volume.
 Raspberry Pi boards sell in large numbers and can thus be priced more keenly while retaining a profit margin.

-• brucehoult 9 months ago
+• brucehoult a year ago

 Using the JH7110 chip they are starting with, somewhere around the last Pentium 3s and PowerPC G4s, but quad core instead of single core.
 And 64 bit.
 So maybe the closest comparison is the original Core 2 Duo MacBook Air, which ran at 1.6 MHz (for about 4 seconds before it throttled to 1.2 GHz, which the RISC-V shouldn't do).